-- a.
-A hearing under the circumstances described in this Code, if the Report of Violation is contested or is not resolved by the processes provided in the Code. - b.
+- b.
 At least three (3) calendar days' notice of the time and place of a formal hearing in order to prepare for that hearing. - c.
 The advice of an advisor chosen from the pool of trained student advisors in preparing for a hearing when the complainant is a student. - d.
 The opportunity to appeal under the circumstances described in this Code. - e.
 Notice of results of formal hearings and reviews. - f.
-Fair treatment: Complainants are members of the University com-munity and have the right to be treated with courtesy and respect by responding students, responding organizations, members of Hearing Panels, Appellate Officers and members of Community Standards - For more information, visit: https://www.unh.edu/upd/victims-bill-rights.
+Fair treatment: Complainants are members of the University com-munity and have the right to be treated with courtesy and respect by responding students, responding organizations, members of Hearing Panels, Appellate Officers and members of Community Standards.